scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 > Can you write it using `.` and `()` instead of space?

 *They might need some help here.
-Once they've finished, reiterate the definition of method call sytnax*
+Once they've finished, reiterate the definition of method call syntax*

 > Is `"hello".take(3)` the same as `"hello" take 3`?
 Are these the same as `"hello".take(1 + 2)`?